jhudsl/OTTR_Template/getting_started.md

 Name your repository, starting with `ITCR_` and fill in a short description.

-Trigger a workflow to set up the Github issues that you can use to guide your set up of this course.
+_Trigger the workflow to set up the Github issues that you can use to guide your set up of this course_:
+- Go to `Actions` > under `Workflows` click on `Issue Filer`.
+- Where it says `This workflow has a workflow_dispatch event trigger.` click `Run workflow` and then click the green button that says `Run workflow`.
+- Now if you go to `Issues` you will see issues filed that you can follow to set up the new course!

 Now start filling out the documents with the information for the course!
 Make sure that the existing Rmd template files are changed to fit your course, and delete the `code_output` folder if you do not expect to have any code_output (or if you wish to call the folder something else).
 There are `{}` in these files to get you started filling out information and should be deleted after you've filled them out.